LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Enumerators.md

 val newIteratee: Promise[Iteratee[String,String]] = enumerateUsers(consume)
 ```

 To terminate the iteratee and extract the computed result we pass `Input.EOF`.
-An `Iteratee` carries a method `run` that does just this.
-It pushs an `Input.EOF` and returns a `Promise[A]` ignoring left input if any.
+An `Iteratee` carries a `run` method that does just this.
+It pushes an `Input.EOF` and returns a `Promise[A]`, ignoring left input if any.

 ```scala
 // We use flatMap since newIteratee is a promise,